 The South Downs Way runs parallel to North Downs Way, which is about 35 miles north.
 There is a link to it at Brighton called Downs Link.

-Overall, South Downs Way National Trail is the 1st most popular walking & backpacking of all 16 hiking in UK.
+Overall, South Downs Way National Trail is the 1st most popular hiking trail of all 16 hikes in UK.